FredHutch/tfcb_2022/lectures/lecture04/03-redirection/README.md

 Now take a look at the `output.txt` using an appropriate command.

-Now use a similar command to record the output of only `.gb` files in `output.txt` and then look at it.
+Now use a similar command to record the date using the `date` command in `output.txt` and then look at it.

 Did you over-write the previous content of `output.txt`?
 Sometimes that's intended, but if we don't want to over-write the output of a file, we can use the `>>` operator, like so: